engrit-illinois/Report-AMTStatus/README.md

     - `Report-AMTStatus -Collection "Collection Name" -Username "user1","user2" -Password "user1pass","user2pass"`

 # Prerequisites
 - Only supports PowerShell v5.1.
-Technically this cmdlet (and it's async sister) run fine in PowerShell 7+, however the underlying IntelvPro/AMT cmdlets it makes use of do not.
+Technically this cmdlet (and it's asynchronous sister, [Report-AMTStatusAsync](https://github.com/engrit-illinois/Report-AMTStatusAsync)) run fine in PowerShell 7+, however the underlying IntelvPro/AMT cmdlets it relies on do not.
 Under PowerShell 7+, they will not throw errors, but will fail to connect to remote machines which would otherwise respond properly under PowerShell 5.1.
 - If using the `-Collection` parameter, Powershell console must be run by a user with read permissions to the relevant content in SCCM.

 # Parameters